Trading Education Center

 Christmas & New Year

-Global market closures create extended weekends.
-Thin liquidity in active markets, higher volatility risk.
+Global closures create multi-day gaps.
+Thin liquidity in open markets means higher volatility risk.

 Easter Weekend

 Good Friday closures in most Western markets.
-Asian markets often remain open, creating arbitrage opportunities.
+Asian markets often remain open — creating arbitrage.

 Regional Considerations